reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 export default routes;
 ```

-We have defined three endpoints:

-* `/api/csv/upload`: This will accept a `multipart/form-data` content as POST call to import the CSV file.
-* `/api/csv/download`: This will be a simple GET call to return raw CSV data as response.
-* `/api/employees`: This will be a GET call to return all the employees and their associations.

 ## Setting Up the Express Server

 Since we have defined all the building blocks for the APIs, next we need to set up the Express server and host the APIs.
-We would also need to define CORS to allow frontend to hit the backend APIs:
+We would also need to define CORS to allow frontend to hit the backend APIs finally in `index.js`:

 ```javascript
 import express from 'express';